tamersp25/docs/docs/developer/engines/cognitive/speech/speaker-recognition/README.md

 <!-- TODO -->

+### Training and Libraries

+Since speaker recognition engines identify entities, they are required to be [trainable via libraries](/developer/libraries/engines).

 ## Engine Input

 Audio-processing engines can be [stream processing](/developer/engines/processing-modes/stream-processing/) engines, or (if processing will be stateless) they can be [segment processing](/developer/engines/processing-modes/segment-processing/).